Directors and Patrons

 She is delighted to become a Special Adviser to the UKWCT.
 She looks forward to being able to assist them in their projects.
 The UKWCT has come a long way over recent years and is now, in Kirsty’s opinion, one of the leaders in the world of wolves, offering research facilities and education opportunities.

 Alistair Bath was born in the UK but now lives in Newfoundland, Canada.
 He is currently an associate professor within the Department of Geography at Memorial University, Newfoundland, where he teaches natural resource management issues, parks and protecting areas planning, conflict resolution and public involvement, usually in the context of wildlife and large carnivore issues.
 As an adjunct professor at the technical University of Munich in the international sustainable resource management programme, Alistair routinely teaches human dimensions courses in Germany and also in a graduate conservation biology programme at La Sapienza in Rome, Italy.
-He is currently a member of the IUCN Large Carnivore Initiative for Europe Species Group and has conducted numerous research projects throughout Europe focused on human dimensions in wolf, brown bear and lynx management issues.
-Dr Bath actively applies the human dimensions facilitated workshop approach which he has developed and has implemented it in Croatia to get diverse interest groups to reach consensus on wolf and lynx management plans.

 He is a popular speaker at or seminars here at the UKWCT; his latest talk was focused on working with people’s attitudes towards conservation drawing on examples from his research and experience.
 The UK Wolf Conservation Trust has supported projects Alistair is closely connected to in Armenia and Greece.